Speaker verification involves verifying that persons are who they claim to be, merely on the basis of their voice.

 Fingerprints and iris scans, the most common uses of “what they are,” are considered reliable biometrics and IDs because they are unique and difficult to change.
 However, these methods cannot be used in scenarios where only the voice of the person is available.
 Speaker verification solutions can also come in handy in face-to-face scenarios where multi-authentication is required.

-GoVivace’s Speaker Verification solution uses Voice Biometrics as a password.
+GoVivace’s Speaker Verification software uses Voice Biometrics as a password.
 The caller or person presenting for the face-to-face security check is prompted to say a fixed phrase.
 This “live” sample is compared with a stored voice print of the same words.
 The solution will accept or reject the identity of the speaker and display the results on the agent’s screen for them to make an informed decision.

 Financial institutions, banks, e-commerce and healthcare industries are some industries which can benefit from the online GoVivace’s Speaker Verification solution.
 Voice authentication is a valuable second line security check.
 Adding speaker verification to the standard security question checks that are mandated prior to accepting verbal orders for financial transactions and transactions involving the sharing of personal information can significantly bring down occurrences of fraud and leaked information respectively.